-When photographing people, it is important to determine what is more important, the correctly exposed landscape or the characters present in the photograph.
+When photographing people, it is crucial to determine what is more important, the correctly exposed landscape or the characters present in the photograph.

-Also, the “bracketing” function to help the photographer in winter.
+Also, the "bracketing" function helps the photographer in winter.
 It allows you to take several frames in a row with different exposures.
 After filming the material, you can choose the most successfully exposed photographs at home.

-Helpful hint: in the process of shooting, you can evaluate the correctness of the exposure of the frame using the histogram.
-If the frame is underexposed, the graph will be grouped in the left part of the image, if it is overexposed, in the right.
+Helpful Hint: In the shooting process, you can evaluate the correctness of the frame's exposure using the histogram.
+If the frame is underexposed, the graph will be grouped in the left part of the image; if it is overexposed, right.

-Besides exposure, it is important to pay attention to other camera settings.
+Besides exposure, it is essential to pay attention to other camera settings.

 In winter, it is better to refuse to work in automatic mode.
 The preferred mode is Shutter Priority or Manual.
-At long exposures, the camera will blur the flying snowflakes, and it will not be possible to convey the beauty of the snowfall.
+The camera will blur the flying snowflakes at long exposures, and it will not be possible to convey the beauty of the snowfall.

 For snowflakes to be visible, the shutter speed must be at least 1/250 second.
-With dynamic snowfall, it is better to set it even shorter – by 1/500 of a second.
-So instead of the overexposed white spots, which are often obtained in photographs, clear flakes of snow will be visible.
+With dynamic snowfall, it is better to set it even shorter - by 1/500 of a second.
+So instead of the overexposed white spots, which are often obtained in photographs, clear snowflakes will be visible.

-Helpful Hint: It’s best to adjust the white balance on your camera yourself.
+Helpful Hint: It's best to adjust the white balance yourself.
 If you leave the automatic settings, the snow is likely to have a bluish tint.

 So that the frames are not replete with digital noise, it is better to set the minimum ISO values (sensitivity) on the camera.
 In amateur cameras, this should not be more indicative of 800 units.
 The optimal value is from 100 to 500 units.

 Another helpful tip is not to use flash in winter.
-Snow has a cool hue and flash gives a naturally warmer light.
+Snow has a tremendous hue, and flash gives a naturally warmer light.
 Therefore, its use is very noticeable in photographs.